 Benefits of Bone Graft Procedure

-With the help of bone grafting, bone lost can be replaced.
-This, in turn, gives you the opportunity to bring back your healthy smile and to restore beauty and function of your teeth.
+With the help of bone grafting, bone loss can be replaced.
+This, in turn, gives you the opportunity to bring back your healthy smile and to restore the beauty and function of your teeth.

 Bone grafting is a routine procedure in our practice.
 It's safe and painless too.
 If you're interested in getting dental implants, but worry about not having adequate jaw bone, this may be the dental solution for you.